MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 If multiple endpoints need to be exposed by a container, use NAT port mapping.

 ### Windows containers are not getting IPs
-If you're connecting to the windows server containers with DHCP VM Switches it's possible for the container host to recieve an IP wwhile the containers do not.
+If you're connecting to the windows server containers with DHCP VM Switches it's possible for the container host to recieve an IP while the containers do not.

 The containers get a 169.254.***.*** APIPA IP address.